quantran1229/SimpleWebApp/README.md

 # SimpleWebApp
 A Simple Web Application for creating user and login structure.
 This program was created by MonoDevelop IDE https://www.monodevelop.com/ in Linux.
 This web application using asp.net framework and using Mono.Data.Sqlite database.
 Because of this, right now this program can only run on MonoDevelop IDE.
+To run web app on windows, please go to https://github.com/quantran1229/SimpleWebWindow.

 Main Function:
 #1.
 Create an account.
 The account will have a unique name.
 SimpleWeb will check if username is exist in database or not.